MetalPetal/MetalPetal/README.md

 ## Color Spaces

 Color spaces are vital for image processing.
+The numeric values of the red, green, and blue components have no meaning without a color space.

 Different softwares and frameworks have different ways of handling color spaces.
 For example, Photoshop has a default sRGB IEC61966-2.1 working color space, while Core Image, by default, uses linear sRGB working color space.

 Before continuing on how MetalPetal handles color spaces, you may want to know what a color space is and how it affects the representation of color values.
 There are many articles on the web explaining color spaces, to get started, the suggestion is [Color Spaces - by Bartosz Ciechanowski](https://ciechanow.ski/color-spaces/).